Accelerating Quantum Eigensolver Algorithms With Machine Learning: Accelerating Quantum Algorithms with Machine Learning

 We use this dataset to train our ML model and predict hyperparameters for new Hamiltonians.
 We anticipate that the generalisation capabilities of deep learning will enable our model to handle larger Hamiltonians and predict hyperparameters for unseen 28-qubit problems effectively.
 This approach adheres to the challenge rules outlined in \subsectref{sec:qagc}, as we do not apply classical methods to Hamiltonians of 28 qubits or larger.
 Further details on the dataset structure and mining processes are discussed in the \emph{Data Preparation} stage described in \subsectref{sec:tool}.

 Note on the energy levels predictions: As energy levels are real numbers (i.e., are in a continuous domain), classification might result in precision issues during the prediction phase.
 Moreover, the exact energy level value is irrelevant as we do not use these values directly.
-We are interested in knowing whether certain data (Hamiltonian and some quantum-system-related parameters) lead to further minimised answers (the lowest energy level value).
-This is the relationship between these values.
+We investigate whether specific data (Hamiltonian and quantum-system-related parameters) contribute to further minimising the lowest energy level.
+We are interested in exploring the relationship between these values.
 Therefore, we have used a regressor to predict roughly the lowest energy levels.